luckyluke007/ucsc-alumniweekend/source/_alumniweekend/2022/faqs.md

 **Q: Do I have to pay for parking?**

-**A:** Complimentary parking will be available in the East Remote parking lot only, with free shuttle service to take you around to your events throughout the day.
-If you would like to use other parking lots on campus, they will require payment.
+**A:** Complimentary parking will be available in the [East Remote parking lot](https://map.concept3d.com/?id=882#!m/337747) with continuous shuttle service from 9:30 a.m. until 6:30 p.m.
+The shuttles will be able to take you to all of your events throughout the day.
+Disability Van service will also be available by request.

+If you do decide to park at your event location on campus, you will have to pay for your parking.
+You can do this by purchasing a special one-day parking permit for $5 (bring cash!) in the [Barn Theatre lot 122](https://map.concept3d.com/?id=882#!m/347160) at the base of campus.
+Parking can also be paid for at various ParkMobile stations across campus.
+We suggest downloading the [ParkMobile app](https://parkmobile.io) on your phone before you arrive if you plan to use this option.

 **Q: Where can I find campus maps?**

 **A:** [Click here to access campus maps](https://www.ucsc.edu/visit/maps-directions.html).